ToAmano/MLWC/docs/install/installation.rst

     make

-If everything works fine, you will have the executable named ``dieltools`` in ``${root_dir}/src/src/cpp/build/``. when you run the executable without any argument, you will see the following message.
+If everything works fine, you will have the executable named ``MLWC`` in ``${root_dir}/src/src/cpp/build/``. when you run the executable without any argument, you will see the following message.

 .. code-block:: bash

-    $ ${root_dir}/notebook/c++/src/build/dieltools
+    $ ${root_dir}/notebook/c++/src/build/MLWC
      +-----------------------------------------------------------------+
-     +                         Program dieltools                       +
+     +                         Program MLWC                       +
      +-----------------------------------------------------------------+
-         PROGRAM DIELTOOLS STARTED AT = Thu Jan  1 09:00:00 1970
+         PROGRAM MLWC STARTED AT = Thu Jan  1 09:00:00 1970

      ERROR in main  MESSAGE: Error: incorrect inputs.
-Usage:: dieltools inpfile
+Usage:: MLWC inpfile